backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 toc_icon: "hiking"
 ---

-If you live in Tennessee like I do, you'll agree that it'd be near impossible to ignore the recent growth of middle Tennessee.
-If you don't live in Tennessee (or you've just been completely oblivious to this fact) you've come to the right place!
+If you live in Tennessee, you've probably noticed the recent growth in popularity of Middle Tennessee.
+If you don't live in Tennessee, or have been completely oblivious to this fact, you've come to the right place!

 # The Data
 The Housing Price Index (HPI) data used in this project was collected by Zillow, and can be found in the Quandl databases.